ainegradisher-dotcom/sql-query-portfolio/README.md

 - Stored procedures and automation
 - ERP/CRM integration

-## About Me

-I'm currently a Systems Data Analyst at Dellner Polymer Solutions, where I build data systems that integrate siloed information and automate manual processes.

 **Certifications:**
 - IBM SQL: A Practical Introduction for Querying Databases (2024)
 - Microsoft Power BI Certified (2024-2025)